 Ah, the veil.
 That sweet tulle accessory that somehow costs hundreds and hundreds of dollars for a single piece of fabric.
-When I was a flower girl (I didn’t even get a pink puffy dress… don’t get me started), the bride took me aside and made me promise that I would never buy a veil full price.
+When I was a flower girl, the bride took me aside and made me promise that I would never buy a veil full price.
 Because they were so easy to make, it was a sin to pay a gajillion dollars for one.
 (I’ve got Practical Weddings in my bones.)
 As long time readers know, I opted out of a veil at the last second and David and I made a hair flower instead.
 But working on these lazy girl posts, I finally got to help make a veil, just as I promised I would when I was a flower girl.
 Turns out it’s just as easy as I was told.
+So here, in words and pictures, is how to make a wedding veil, simple as pie.

 First up, pick your tulle.
 Softer, more flowy tulle will give you a pretty, draped effect.
 Stiffer tulle will be more structural, but have less movement.
 For this one we went with the softer kind.
 Tulle can pretty much be bought at any craft or fabric store, like Michael’s, JoAnn Fabrics, or something more local.
 You’ll want to measure how long your veil will be (and add about an inch and a half to that length for safety), but don’t forget to also measure how wide.
 A width of at least thirty inches is wise, but realize that this may be limited by the width of fabric on the bolt, so please don’t stress too much.

-Now, before we get into folding the veil, let me just remind you that this is really simple (though it might requere a bit of trial and error).
-If it just sounds complicated in print, go back to the pictures and don’t get stressed.
+Now, before we get into folding the veil, let me just remind you that this is really simple (though it might require a bit of trial and error).
+If it just sounds complicated in print, look at the pictures.

 - First, find the center point of the top edge of your veil by folding the tulle in half and hold the comb there for a second to measure how deep your pleats should be (your folds should be 1/2″ wider than the width of your comb).